-Saturday 7th April at the unit for our 1st Open Day of the year, 10am to 1am.
+Saturday 2nd June at the unit for our Open Day, 10am to 1am.

 Lincoln Crankshaft have now completed the rough machining of the crankshaft.
 It will now have a slot cut out of between the webs to provide a test sample to comply with testing requirements.
 After this it will be ultrasonically tested for flaws in the forging and then the final machining will take place.

 Many thanks to all the friends who have visited our open days throughout the year.

 Hope to see you again next year.

 Have a look at the gallery to see the progress with the crank axle.